-One should wear long sleeves while coming in contact with mosquitoes.
-Because they may transfer dangerous microbes while landing on your arms or legs.
+One should wear long sleeves while contacting mosquitoes because they may transfer dangerous microbes while landing on your arms or legs.

-Also, use mosquito nets for sleeping at night while traveling to avoid mosquito bites during sleeping hours.
+Also, use mosquito nets for sleeping at night while travelling to avoid mosquito bites during sleeping hours.

-Prepare some sprays along with some insecticidal soaps before leaving for travel.
-Because it can help you fight against insects if any appear.
+Prepare some sprays and insecticidal soaps before leaving for travel because they can help you fight against insects if any appear.

 8 Wear Protective Clothing

-People who stay in hot and humid tropical countries need to change out of their usual clothes to cotton, linen, or other breathable fabrics.
-As the intense heat and humidity may lead to skin infections.
+People who stay in hot and humid tropical countries need to change out of their usual clothes to cotton, linen, or other breathable fabrics as the intense heat and humidity may lead to skin infections.
 Long sleeves and trousers can be worn if you’re visiting a country where poisonous snakes are found.
-Also, avoid going on jungle treks wearing revealing clothes like shorts and tank tops.
+Also, avoid wearing revealing clothes like shorts and tank tops on jungle treks.

 9 Keep Yourself Away From Animals

-In most countries, including South Asia, there is a widespread belief that it is harmful to touch dogs as they are carriers of rabies.
+In most countries, including South Asia, the widespread belief is that it is harmful to touch dogs as they are carriers of rabies.

-So never try to pat them as your pet at home because once you return back with this virus, it becomes very difficult for doctors to treat you.
-Also, avoid petting, feeding wild animals like monkeys, etc. As rabies is also transmitted by them.
+So never try to pat them as your pet at home because once you return with this virus, it becomes very difficult for doctors to treat you.
+Also, avoid petting, and feeding wild animals like monkeys, etc., as they transmit rabies.

 10 Reduce Your Stress Level

-Because it can help you learn about the place where you’re going for traveling and its culture.
+Because it can help you learn about the place you’re going to travel to and its culture.

 11 Get Enough Sleep On Time

-You should get 8 to 9 hours of sleep on time while traveling as lack of sleep on time leads to fatigue.
-Which makes you weak, more susceptible to sickness and disease.
+You should get 8 to 9 hours of sleep on time while travelling as lack of sleep on time leads to fatigue, which makes you weak and more susceptible to sickness and disease.

-Always carry your sleeping bag while traveling because you never know.
-When you have to spend the night on a train or at an airport waiting for flights etc.
+Always carry your sleeping bag while travelling because you never know when you have to spend the night on a train or at an airport waiting for flights etc.

 12 Be Careful About Water Temperature While Bathing

-People who are new to a country of the visit should always be careful about bath water temperature as hot and scalding water can lead to skin rashes, and if it’s cold, then it may cause chills and fever.
+People new to the country of the visit should always be careful about bath water temperature as hot water can lead to skin rashes, and if it’s cold, it may cause chills and fever.
 So always check for the right temperature before taking a bath or shower.

 13 Use Sunscreen With High Spf-Factor

-To avoid sunburns, people who are traveling to hot and humid countries should always apply sunscreen lotion with a high SPF factor.
+People travelling to hot and humid countries should always apply sunscreen lotion with a high SPF factor to avoid sunburns.

 14 Keep Your Feet Clean

-While traveling, people often get blisters on their feet due to ill-fitting shoes.
+While travelling, people often get blisters on their feet due to ill-fitting shoes.

-To avoid this, clean your feet daily while taking a bath and always wear new socks while traveling.
-Because old socks may cause infection while wearing them for a long time.
-While swimming or snorkeling in infested waters, one should always keep his eyes closed to avoid water into them to prevent infection.
+To avoid this, clean your feet daily while taking a bath and wear new socks while travelling because old socks may cause infection while wearing them for a long time.
+While swimming or snorkelling in infested waters, one should always keep his eyes closed to avoid water into them to prevent infection.

 15 Keep Yourself Hydrated

-One should drink at least 8 glasses of water on a daily basis while traveling.
+One should drink at least 8 glasses of water daily while travelling.